ContactSign inSign up

 };

-Adjusting the diffThreshold parameter allows Chromatic to detect the most subtle visual change within your component when snapshotted.
-While accurate for most common scenarios, it can also lead to an inconsistent UI test.
-For example, setting the parameter to a value of 0.8 can be enough to prevent Chromatic from accurately detecting a change in the component (e.g., positioning).
+Adjusting the diffThreshold configuration option allows Chromatic to detect subtle visual changes within your UI when snapshotted.
+While accurate for most common scenarios, it can lead to an inconsistent UI test.
+For example, setting the parameter to a value of 0.8 can be enough to prevent Chromatic from accurately detecting changes (e.g., positioning).

-If you’re unsure which value will be enough; we’ve created an interactive diff tool allowing you to preview how adjusting the parameter impacts your UI tests in real-time.
+If you’re unsure which value will be enough, use our interactive diff tool that allows you to preview in real-time how adjusting the option impacts your UI tests.

 Anti-aliasing

 By default, Chromatic detects anti-aliased pixels and ignores them to prevent false positives.
-The diffIncludeAntiAliasing parameter allows you to override this behavior in instances where a single pixel change is not flagged by Chromatic but should be.
+The diffIncludeAntiAliasing configuration option allows you to override this behavior when Chromatic does not flag a single pixel change but should.

 parameters: {